codenotary/immudb/README.md

   immuclient [command]

 Available Commands:
   audit-mode        Starts immuclient as daemon in auditor mode.
-Run 'immuclient audit-mode help' or use -h flag for details check-consistency Check consistency for the specified index and hash count             Count keys having the specified value current           Return the last merkle tree root and index stored locally
+Run 'immuclient help audit-mode' or use -h flag for details check-consistency Check consistency for the specified index and hash count             Count keys having the specified value current           Return the last merkle tree root and index stored locally